Martin Luther King Jr. Day: Netflix movies, TV shows and books on systemic racism

-This Monday brings Martin Luther King Jr. Day, a federal US holiday for celebrating the life and achievements of the late civil rights leader, and a chance to recommit to better understanding and combating systemic racism and oppression.
+Monday brings Martin Luther King Jr. Day, a federal US holiday for celebrating the life and achievements of the late civil rights leader, and an opportunity to recommit to better understanding and combating systemic racism and oppression.

 After the killing of George Floyd by police in Minneapolis last year sparked protests around the world over racial injustice, many shared resources to help others better understand long-standing racial inequities and learn how to be better allies to Black Americans.
 Dozens of books, novels, films and TV series addressing the discrimination that people of color face circulated online, some recommended by libraries like the Chicago Public Library and the Oakland Public Library.
 One Twitter thread of antiracist children's books, shared by teacher Brittany Smith, went viral.
 And a Google doc compiled by Sarah Sophie Flicker and Alyssa Klein also shared recommendations of what to watch and read.
 Netflix now showcases TV shows, movies and documentaries addressing racial injustice and the Black experience.